trustoverip/tswg-did-x509-method-specification/spec/header.md

 ## Status of This Memo

-This document contains a template specification for `ToIP`!.
+This document contains a working draft for the specification for the `did:x509` DID method.

 Information about the current status of this document, any errata, and how to provide feedback on it, may be obtained at